 - Drill: It is a great way to get some drill practice at the beginning of each session.

-- Awareness: Minimal pair tasks are usually "distraction free" and "focused."
+- Awareness: These tasks are usually "distraction free" and "focused."
 This way the child can truly work on how to say their target sounds in contrast with their current speech errors.

-If you are a member of Speech Therapy Talk, then simply login and click on Fall Activities.
+- If you are a member of Speech Therapy Talk, then simply login!

-If you are not a member, please click below to learn about how you can join.
-For a small fee you will have access to HUNDREDS of speech therapy materials.
-Many are remote learning friendly such as these!
+- If you are not a member, please click here to learn about how you can join.
+You will have access to THOUSANDS of speech therapy materials.

 FREE Phonological Processes Chart By Age

 If you would like a FREE phonological processes chart organized by age, just fill out the form below.

 I love it!
 It organizes phonological processes by the age they should disappear.
 It is one page and color coded for easy reference.

 Sign up below to grab a free copy!

 - Williams, A. L. (2000b).
 Multiple oppositions: Theoretical foundations for an alternative contrastive intervention approach.
 American Journal of Speech-Language Pathology, 9, 282–288.